 Let’s start with this: You love your child.
 That love you feel for your child is raw and visceral – that kick-in-the-stomach kind of love.
 And, because of that, nothing hurts more than to see your child in pain.
 With physical pain, you pull-out the first-aid kit, the homemade chicken noodle soup, or your favorite little boo-boo buddy!
 With emotional pain, you give your child a hug, you try to console them, and you wipe away their tears.
 But, the second you find out the pain came from another child, that sweet, warm mother hen morphs into Mama Bear!
 What once was warmth and compassion is now anger.

-One of the most surprising omissions that we hear from moms (we have yet to hear this from a dad!) is that their response to this intense, protective, emotionally-charged feeling is to call the other child’s parent.
-While we get and understand why, here are the top 10 reasons this is a really terrible, horrible, no good, very bad idea:
+One of the most surprising omissions that we hear from parents (usually moms!) is that their response to this intense, protective, emotionally-charged feeling is to confront the other child’s parent by either calling, texting, or approaching them in the parking lot at school.
+While we get and understand why you’re upset…

 1. Your child doesn’t want you to.
-This has emerged as the #1 reason why children do not open up to their parents about issues with friends – they’re worried you’re going to make it worse.
-Calling the other child’s parent is humiliating, embarrassing, and erodes trust.
+This has emerged as the #1 reason why children do not open up to their parents about issues with friends – they’re worried you’re going to make it worse and it almost always does!
+Involving the other child’s parent is humiliating, embarrassing, and erodes trust.
 Believe me…this is the last thing they want you to do and risks your child shutting you out.

 2. You can’t view the situation or your child objectively.
 No matter how hard you try to see things from all perspectives, you will naturally have a bias towards your own child.
 You not only love your child, you also have a very large sample size of their behavior (i.e. their entire life) to draw conclusions.
 You know them inside-out and you are very familiar with who they are, albeit you see these things through rose-colored glasses.
 You will naturally not see the other child in the same light.
 And, unless you are a teacher or you work with children their age, it is very hard to have an accurate, fair take on what’s ‘normal’ behavior for children.
 If you do feel there is a situation that requires adult-intervention, see if there is a teacher or Guidance Counsellor who can work with both parties as an objective mediator.